What is the First-Year Advisory Board?

 The First-Year Advisory Board is a coalition of first-year students and library coordinators whose mission includes three responsibilities:

-- providing feedback on library initiatives
+- provide feedback on library initiatives

 Members of the First-year Library Advisory Board are important liaisons between fellow students in their residence halls, classes and social networks and Duke University Libraries.
-Serving on the board is an opportunity to represent the student body in library discussions affecting students and to become a partner with the library as it develops new ways of collecting, searching for and preserving information.
+Serving on the board is an opportunity to represent the student body in library discussions affecting students and to partner with the library as it develops new ways of collecting, searching for and preserving information.